Best Investment for a Healthier World

 Moreover, investment in health employment has bears tremendous economic returns - estimated at 9:1 globally by the by the UN Secretary General’s High-Level Commission on Health Employment and Economic Growth, an investment that holds particular promise for women’s economic empowerment.

-Yet, the world faces an acute and growing shortage of frontline health workers.
-More than 400 million people worldwide lack access to essential services provided by health workers.
+Yet, the world faces an acute shortage of frontline health workers.
+At least half of people worldwide lack access to essential services provided by health workers.
 Consequently, millions of people die or are disabled every year from preventable causes.
-The health workforce shortage is expected to more than double to 18 million by 2030 without immediate and strategic investments.
+The world is facing a shortage of 10 million health workers by 2030 without immediate and strategic investments.

 The U.S. government’s goals of ensuring global health security, ending preventable child and maternal deaths, and controlling and ending the HIV/AIDS epidemic cannot be achieved without significantly more support to strengthen the global frontline health workforce.
 Strong national health workforce plans in every country that are adequately financed from multiple sources -- as called for in the Global Strategy on Human Resources for Health: Workforce 2030 -- is also critical in achieving the targets in the Sustainable Development Goals, including the goal for universal health coverage (UHC).
 As global crises such as Ebola epidemic in West Africa or regular deliberate attacks on frontline health workers have tragically demonstrated, access to competent, supported, and safe frontline health workers must no longer languish as a global health policy afterthought.